Skip to main content

 8. School suspension.

-Other facts about how Palms handles discipline:
+Other facts about how Palms handles discipline

 • LAUSD schools, including Palms, establish and follow discipline plans.